apache/flink/docs/ops/state/state_backends.md

   - Local development and debugging
   - Jobs that do hold little state, such as jobs that consist only of record-at-a-time functions (Map, FlatMap, Filter, ...).
 The Kafka Consumer requires very little state.

+It is also recommended to set [managed memory](../memory/mem_setup.html#managed-memory) to zero.
+This will ensure that the maximum amount of memory is allocated for user code on the JVM.

 ### The FsStateBackend